- UCAS Code

 What you'll do

-Taught by our expert staff, you'll develop an understanding of cultural organisations while gaining a firm grounding in management planning in the creative sector – from marketing and technical skills to managing resources and engaging with other organisations and individuals.
-You'll study cultural impact, management practice, the music, theatre and entertainment sector, professional development, and marketing for music, theatre and entertainment.
+Taught by our expert staff, you'll develop an understanding of cultural organisations.
+You'll gain a firm grounding in management planning in the creative sector and accelerate your own professional development.

 - The Impact of the Cultural Sector